 They say honesty is the best policy and so whilst as a movie reviewer with a penchant for TV movies means I was always going to watch and review "A Deadly Obsession" the fact it also stars Katee Sackhoff was a big attraction.
 Unfortunately "A Deadly Obsession" is one of those movies which despite having a seemingly interesting premise ends up constantly struggling to get and hold on to the audience's attention.

 Now for me the reason for this is that "A Deadly Obsession" ends up all over the place as we get scenes of Suzanne and those trapped in the building trying to get to safety.
 You then have Logan and the local police planning to do something on the outside.
-And then you have flashback scenes of not only Suzanne having one on one meetings with the psycho student as it becomes clear he is not only obsessed with her but has a troubled background but we also have her own therapy sessions with her boss.
+And then you have flashback scenes of not only Suzanne having one on one meetings with the obsessed student as it becomes clear he is not only obsessed with her but has a troubled background but we also have her own therapy sessions with her boss.
 It isn't that each part of the movie isn't good it is the fact it ends up all over the place as it skips from one idea to another which makes "A Deadly Obsession" hard to really stay interested in.

-I said that each part of "A Deadly Obsession" is good well I mean good in the sense that this shares some of the issues you see in many a TV movie.
+I said that each part of "A Deadly Obsession" is good well I mean good only in the sense that this still shares some of the issues you see in many a TV movie.
 As such we have elements which are too unbelievable, a scene with a heavy soundtrack which feels forced and some acting which leaves a lot too be desired.

 What this all boils down to is that "A Deadly Obsession" is another one of those movies which whilst having a decent idea for a story ends up not as good as it could have been.
 The biggest problem for me is that "A Deadly Obsession" switches between all the elements too often, which makes it one of those movies which struggles to get and hold on to your attention.